Multisections of surface bundles and bundles over the circle: Multisections and diagrams

 \begin{proposition} Let $W$ be an $(n+1)$--manifold with a multisection diagram $\big(\Sigma;(c_i)_{1\leq i\leq n}\big)$.
 Assume the diagram contains two groups of $k$ and $n-k$ parallel curves, with $0<k<n$, such that a curve of one group meets a curve of the other group in exactly one point.
 Then the associated multisection is the result of a stabilization. \end{proposition} \begin{proof} Denote by $\alpha_1,\dots,\alpha_k$ and $\beta_{k+1},\dots,\beta_n$ the two groups of curves.
 Since two curves in the same collection $c_i$ have to be disjoint but not parallel, there is one of these curves in each $c_i$.
 If a curve of the diagram, other than the $\beta$--curves, meets the $\alpha$--curves, then it is in the same collection $c_i$ as one of the $\beta$--curves, so that it can be slid along this $\beta$--curve until it gets disjoint from the $\alpha$--curves.
 The same is true for a curve, other than the $\alpha$--curves, that would meet the $\beta$--curves.
 Hence, after handleslides, we can assume that the $\alpha$--curves and $\beta$--curves are disjoint from any other curve of the diagram.
-It means that the diagram is a connected sum of a lower-genus diagram with a diagram of Figure~\ref{fig:gen1spheres}.
+Now a regular neighborhood of the $\alpha$--curves and the $\beta$--curves in $\Sigma$ is a punctured torus.
+It implies that the diagram is a connected sum of a lower-genus diagram with a diagram of Figure~\ref{fig:gen1spheres}.
 Since the multisected manifold is determined by the diagram, it is the result of a stabilization. \end{proof}

 We will use this proposition in Section~\ref{sec:bundlesS1} to simplify some multisection diagrams.
-We may note that, for a smooth manifold, this proof works up to dimension $6$ only.
+We may note that, for a smooth manifold, this proof works up to dimension $6$ only: the point is that a multisection diagram determines a unique smooth manifold up to dimension $6$ only, so that the last sentence of the proof does not apply in higher dimensions.